Dihadron fragmentation functions in the quark-jet model: Transversely polarized quarks: Conclusions

-Finally, we performed validation test of our MC extraction of the DiFFs in Sec.~\ref{SEC_VALIDATION} by explicitly calculating the polarized number density for two hadron emission and identifying the terms corresponding to the different DiFFs.
-Then, the numerical values were computed by substituting the NJL model calculated SFs and integrating over the transverse momenta.
+Finally, we performed a validation test of our MC extraction of the DiFFs in Sec.~\ref{SEC_VALIDATION} by explicitly calculating the polarized number density for two-hadron emission and identifying the terms corresponding to the different DiFFs.
+Then, the numerical values were computed by substituting the NJL-model-calculated SFs and integrating over the transverse momenta.
 The results for both $e^+e^-$ and SIDIS combinations are illustrated in Fig.~\ref{PLOT_HANG_HPERP_NL2}, showing perfect agreement with the MC simulations.
-In addition, in the results for the unintegrated $H_1^\SA$ and $H_1^\perp$ in Eqs~(\ref{EQ_HANG_NL2},\ref{EQ_HPERP_NL2}), we can readily identify the mechanism for their generation via the single hadron emission elementary SFs.
+In addition, in the results for the unintegrated ${H}_1^\SA$ and ${H}_1^\perp$ in Eqs~(\ref{EQ_HANG_NL2})-(\ref{EQ_HPERP_NL2}), we can readily identify the mechanism for their generation via the single-hadron-emission elementary SFs.
 There are the three contributions involving the same SFs for both DiFFs.
-The "recoil" transverse momentum modulated with Collins effect in the first hadron emission and the two terms describing the transfer of the transverse polarization of the quark to the remnant quark after the first emission.
+The "recoil" transverse momentum modulated by the Collins effect in the first hadron emission and the two terms describing the transfer of the transverse polarization of the quark to the remnant quark after the first emission.
 In all of the terms, the Collins function is present, generating the correlations between transverse polarization and the transverse momenta.
-This results are very similar to those for the Collins function for rank-2 hadrons derived in Sec.~II.C of Ref.~\cite{Matevosyan:2016fwi}.
+These results are very similar to those for the Collins function for rank-2 hadrons derived in Sec.~II.C of Ref.~\cite{Matevosyan:2016fwi}.